yashmgupta/Bioinformatics/README.md

 ## :memo: License

 The content of this website is proprietary to Yash's Lab and Bioinformatics Research Unit, Naresuan University, unless otherwise stated.
-The underlying code for the website structure is licensed under the [MIT License](LICENSE.md) (if you choose to add one - see below).
+The underlying code for the website structure is licensed under the [MIT License](LICENSE.md)

 ---